Unambiguous cancellation of divergences of $H \to \gamma \gamma$ process via one W loop in unitary gauge: Gauge invariance in Dyson scheme and physical boundary condition: Standard Ward identity in QED

 and in deed track back to the original form

 (($2\pi)^4$ factor taken away).

 So we have

 with a surface term eliminated for getting the last line (This is consistent with the static single particle wave function space boundary condition referring to Lippman-Schwinger Equation).
-This explains why seems $p_1$ only flow via the fermion line---of course it can only flow via the photon line, to get a 'useless' formulation not relevant to the W.I..
-But the key point is that $p_1$ can not be taken as to flow via both photon and fermion lines, which leads to a double counting.
+This explains why seems $p_1$ only flow via the fermion line, hence the partial derivative can only operate on the fermion lines (of course it can only flow via the photon line, to get a 'useless' formulation not relevant to the W.I.) not both the photon and fermion lines, the latter may lead to a double counting.
+This conclusion can be simply read from Eq. (\ref{sig}) formally as